Hugo-Carbiener/Hugo-Carbiener/README.md

 Geckolot is a two-player plateformer inspired by the theme **Duality** for the 2022 Global Game Jam.
 You can either control an extroverted axolotl with attraction powers or an introverted gecko that tends to push others away.

+As lead graphist, I produced most of the pixel art assets you can see (including the logo I am so proud of 😝).
+But while that was nice and rewarding, I also got the opportunity to intoduce a friend, in junior year, to pixel art. she loved it and I was able to assist her with some old examples work and pieces of advice.
+In the end she produced amazing assets that made our game even better-looking!

 Play the game on [Itchi.io](https://mathieu-coutant.itch.io/geckolot) or check out our project in more details [here](https://github.com/Hugo-Carbiener/Geckolot)!

 (No but really... go check it out... it's really cool! :eyes:)

+**Technologies used:** C#/Unity, Aseprite, Git
+**Team size:** 7
+**Project duration:** 48h
+**Tasks:** 2D asset production and integration, project management in the graphist team

 <br/>